rurreac/slider/README.md

         Enables Key authentication of Clients (default false)
   --certs
         Path of a valid slider-certs json file (default "")
-  --keystore
+  --ca-store
-        Store Server key for later use (default false)
+        Store Server JSON with key and CA for later use (default false)
-  --keypath
+  --ca-store-path
-        Path for reading and/or storing a Server key (default "")
+        Path for reading and/or storing a Server JSON (default "")
   --http-template
         Path of a default file to serve (default "")
   --http-server-header